chapmanjacobd/journal/social/alternative_to_nomachine_freerdp.md

 I see NoMachine mentioned a lot on reddit, and while I have used it for years (along with X2Go), I hadn't heard of FreeRDP before.
 I accidentally stumbled into it via an online man page.

-I was having trouble recently with NoMachine on HiDPI displays.
+I was having trouble recently with NoMachine on HiDPI displays in Fedora 40.
 If you have the same issue, give it a go.

 The packages on Fedora are `freerdp` for the client and `freerdp-server` for the server.